The Top Landscape Trends for Parks and Public Spaces in Florida

 Overall, you want to use this type of trend to accomplish a communal, cozy feeling —think grills or outdoor ovens, maybe a few TVs, perhaps a fireplace of a fire pit with great seating.

 Adding in features like this gives your public space or park an at ease feel and will encourage people to spend more time in this area.

 As always, water features are a huge hit in public spaces and parks.
 If you’re going for more of a Zen vibe, try implementing peaceful or soothing fountains or waterfalls.

 If you’d prefer to implement a more organic, eco-friendly vibe, try setting up a community hydroponic pond in your public space — like the community garden, this will encourage people to work together to enjoy the space you’ve provided them.

 If you’re wanting to entertain rather than calm, consider fun splash pad features or a full sprinkler system set up for parents who have young children (we can guarantee they’re both going to love this one).

-If we haven’t quite talked you into any of these ideas for your public space or park, that’s okay — we have a ton of other great ideas that we think would do wonders for your public space!
+Public places are designed to be attractive and welcoming to all, and our outstanding landscape designers are experts in creating 100% unique plans that fulfill those criteria.
+From complementing and enhancing the pre-existent landscaping to developing designs that reflect the natural beauty of your one-of-a-kind space, let us elevate your public spaces to the next level.
 If you’re interested in chatting with us, check out our site’s contact page or give us a call at (727)-201-3947.
 Want to explore even more landscape inspo?
 We’ve got you covered.
 Check out our regularly-updated blog here for more ideas, tips, and tricks!

 Want to get notified when Landcrafters posts new blog posts about landscaping trends and the ways you can enhance your green area yourself?